 (b) No motor vehicle which is equipped with a permanent windshield shall be operated upon the highways unless said windshield is equipped with a device for cleaning snow, rain, moisture, or other matters from the windshield directly in front of the operator, which device shall be in good working order and so constructed as to be controlled or operated by the operator of the vehicle.
-Provided, on any vehicle equipped by its manufacturer with such devices on both the right and left sides of windshield. both such devices shall be in working order.
+Provided, on any vehicle equipped by its manufacturer with such devices on both the right and left sides of windshield both such devices shall be in working order.
 The device required by this subsection shall be of a type approved by the Commissioner.

-Editor's Note. - The 1967 amendment added the proviso in subsection (b).
+Editor's Note. - The 1967 amendment changed by the amendment, they are not added the proviso in subsection (b). set out.